Something exciting is happening: Landscape restoration at Weald Country Park

 In September and October 2024 we begun our wonderful woodland management works at Weald funded by the government's Countryside Stewardship scheme to help restore the landscape, boost biodiversity and nature recovery for the future.

-During November and December some scrub removal will take place, and fencing will be installed as part of our grassland restoration programme.
+During November livestock fencing has been installed in some areas as part of our grassland restoration programme.

-View our flyer for FAQs including where the works are taking place and how your visit may be impacted.
+View our flyer for FAQs on the woodland works including where they are taking place and how your visit may be impacted.

 Weald Country Park